gabor-trainer/postgres-programming-2025-07-07/labs/07 Mastering Query Rewriting with RULES.md

 WHERE OLD.category_id = 1 -- OLD refers to the row being deleted
 DO INSTEAD NOTHING;

--- Test Case 1: Try to delete 'Beverages' (should fail silently) DELETE FROM categories WHERE category_id = 1;
+-- Test Case 1: Try to delete 'Beverages' (should fail silently, pay attenstion to message 'DELETE 0') DELETE FROM categories WHERE category_id = 1;

--- Test Case 2: Try to delete 'Condiments' (Category ID 2) (should succeed) DELETE FROM categories WHERE category_id = 2; -- This will remove Condiments temporarily.
+-- Test Case 2: Try to delete 'Condiments' (Category ID 2) (should succeed, pay attenstion to message 'DELETE 1') INSERT INTO categories (category_id, category_name, description, picture) VALUES (100, 'Condiments2', 'Sweet and savory sauces, relishes, spreads, and seasonings2', '\x') ON CONFLICT (category_id) DO NOTHING;

+DELETE FROM categories WHERE category_id = 100; -- This will remove Condiments temporarily.
 Remember to re-insert if you need it later.

 -- Verify categories table content
 SELECT * FROM categories ORDER BY category_id;

--- Clean up (optional, but good for idempotent testing): Re-insert Condiments if it was deleted INSERT INTO categories (category_id, category_name, description, picture) VALUES (2, 'Condiments', 'Sweet and savory sauces, relishes, spreads, and seasonings', '\x') ON CONFLICT (category_id) DO NOTHING;
+-- Clean up (optional, but good for idempotent testing): Re-insert Condiments if it was deleted

 ```

 **Expected Output/Explanation:**